abdullahalhoothy/Real_estate_value_prediction/README.md

 ## Executive Summary

 The business objective of a real estate value estimation is essentially finding the **optimal price to place one's real estate listing to maximize its economic benefits**".
-The economicals burdens that an estimation tool could relive include :
+The economicals burdens that an estimation tool could relive Total at around $45,600  including :

-  a- saving on apprisals costs($300-$700)[1]
+  a- cost of apprisals costs($300-$700)[1]

-  b- saving on real-estate agents costs (5%+bonus =~ $21,000)[2]
+  b- cost of real-estate agents costs (5%+bonus =~ $21,000)[2]

-  c- saving on CMA (Comprehensive market analysis) costs($100)
+  c- cost of CMA (Comprehensive market analysis) costs($100)

   d- cost of lost oppertunity (if the sale is delayed by a year because the house was set at a high price, then the price of the home could have been used in that year in other investment potentially yeilding 7% yearly ) with average price of home at $413,507 yields $28,945

   e- undervalued house means that you just lost on the deal say 5% less than you could have with average price of home at 413,507$ thats $20,675 lost

-These loses add up and sometimes go beyond the average which i assumed in calculating loses above.
-Total lose at around $45,600
+The most important factors in determining the house's price is the size, the year it was built, the size of the garage, and the number of bedrooms and the number of bathrooms.

 This project is offering a solution to this problem by introducing the latest AI algorthms to allow estimation and identification of real estate price and the wide range of factors and variables to get a sense of the most important combinations as well as thier power to predict house's price.
 This Approch provided better and more timely prediction